KFOR-TV: Edward K. Gaylord's vision

-Gaylord submitted a permit application to the Federal Communications Commission (FCC) on April 14, 1948 for a television station on VHF channel 4.
+Gaylord submitted a permit application to the Federal Communications Commission (FCC) on April 14, 1948 for a television station on very high frequency (VHF) channel 4.
 Upon filing, Gaylord estimated any financial loss for the TV station would be offset within two years, echoing how WKY turned a profit two years after being purchased by OPUBCO.
 The FCC granted the license to Gaylord on June 2, 1948, with the station assigned the WKY-TV call sign, joining WKY and WKY-FM (98.9), which signed on in July 1947.
 Studio facilities for WKY-TV were based at the Municipal Auditorium—WKY's studios remained at the nearby Skirvin Tower Hotel—with production facilities on the second floor in the Little Theatre.
-Prior to launch, a fire to the theatre on November 17, 1948, resulted in $150,000 in damage with most of the technical and production equipment replaced during renovations to the theatre that followed; soundproofing material was also added to limit disruptions between television productions and stage productions.
+Prior to launch, a fire in the theatre on November 17, 1948, resulted in $150,000 in damage with most of the technical and production equipment replaced during renovations to the theatre that followed; soundproofing material was also added to limit disruptions between television productions and stage productions.

 While assembling the TV transmitter antenna onto WKY's 968 ft broadcast tower in April 1949, an accident occurred when the antenna fell 8 ft while being hoisted upward; the antenna suffered minimal damage but added to delays earlier in the month due to inclement weather.
 Daily test broadcasts over WKY-TV began on April 21 consisting of music played over a test pattern slide, enabling television set owners in Oklahoma and neighboring states to contact the station to report signal reception.
 The test signal operated at low power for three days following a lightning strike to a junction box on the tower on April 27.
 Closed-circuit transmissions began on May 27 with a wrestling match at the Stockyards Coliseum along with two weeks worth of dress rehearsals between the local performers and show producers.